We have written this information to help you understand your treatment. It contains answers to many frequently asked questions.

-This means that the whole of the penis must be removed in order to remove the cancer and prevent the risk of it spreading.
+This means that the whole of the penis must be removed in order to remove the cancer and prevent the risk of the cancer spreading.

-In order to maintain urine flow, the urethra is repositioned underneath in the perineal area (behind the scrotum) to form a urinary drainage system which is called a perineal urethrostomy.
+In order to maintain urine flow, the urethra is reshaped and repositioned underneath in the perineal area (behind the scrotum) to form a special urinary drainage system which is called a perineal urethrostomy.
 This will enable normal sensation to pass urine, giving full control of the bladder.
-However, you will need to sit down to void urine.

-This operation is undertaken for confirmed cancer in the penis with the overall aim of removing all cancer from this area.
+We undertake this operation for confirmed cancer in the penis with the overall aim of removing all cancer from this area.
 Surgery is the main treatment to remove the cancer and prevent it spreading to other organs.

-Unfortunately, it is not believed that penile preserving surgery would be in your best interests, hence why removal of the whole penis has been recommended.
+Unfortunately, it is not believed that penile preserving surgery would be in your best interests, hence why we have recommended removal of the whole penis.

 There are some risks in having this treatment, which you should consider before consenting for the operation.
 These potential complications are rare.
 You should discuss these with your doctor when you visit the hospital.

-All operations carry risks, such as bleeding, infection and DVT, and all of these risks will be explained to you in detail before you sign the consent form.
+All operations carry risks, such as bleeding, infection and DVT, and we will explain all of these risks to you in detail before you sign the consent form.

 The main consequence of the surgery is the shortening of the urethra water pipe and repositioning it behind the scrotal area, which will mean that when there is the urge to pass urine, you will have to sit down on the toilet.

 There are a number of issues that affect the chances of suffering complications, including: age, weight, lifestyle issues and your general state of health.
 Your anaesthetist and/or your surgeon can give further details.
-The information below on risks is provided by the Royal College of Anaesthetists:
+The Royal College of Anaesthetists have provided the information below on risks:

 Very common (1 in 10) and common (1 in 100) side effects